@tdeekens avatar

 flopflip - Real time feature toggling: through LaunchDarkly in React and/or Redux via HoCs

-A library with multiple packages in a mono-repo (maintained with lerna) offering Higher Order Components (HoCs) and other utilities to enable easy feature toggling of React components (supporting single- and multivariate flags).
+A library with multiple packages in a mono-repo (maintained with Lerna) offering Higher Order Components (HoCs) and other utilities to enable easy feature toggling of React components (supporting single- and multivariate flags).
 A version for Redux (via a store enhancer) integrates nicely with the Redux DevTools.
 Another standalone React version using a broadcasting mechanism allows integrating the library within any React application.

 DOMPurify - A DOM-only, super-fast, tolerant XSS sanitiser for HTML, MathML and SVG